alefsegura/ComputationalVisualization/README.md

 ## Steps to reproduce

-- Make sure you have Python installed.
+- Make sure you have Python3 installed.

 - Upgrade the pip package manager and install iPython and Jupyter.